latifabu/Microservices/README.md

 the windows ui, applications, etc
 Kernel is layered

-### Hosting statis website with Nginx using docker
+### Hosting static website with Nginx using docker

 - copy the index.html from localhost to
 - to default location of nginx